Main factors that affect the cost of living

-The cost of living includes housing, food, transport, healthcare, education, and leisure.
-This basket changes according to needs and consumption habits, which evolve over time.
-For instance, a young person in a city might add specialty coffees, mobility apps, or organic products to their budget, increasing their monthly expenditure.
+The cost of living includes housing, food, transportation, healthcare, education, and leisure.
+This basket of goods and services varies according to needs and consumption habits, which evolve over time.
+For example, a young person in a city might add specialty coffees, ride-hailing apps, or organic products to their budget, thus increasing their monthly expenses.

-Inflation, which affects almost all prices and drives up the cost of living, reduces purchasing power, and over the past 25 years, it has been considerable, with an average annual increase of around 2%-3%.
-Furthermore, the cost of living includes not only direct economic expenses but also factors such as commute time, stress, or environmental quality, which affect overall well-being.
+Inflation, which affects almost all prices and raises the cost of living, reduces purchasing power.
+Over the past 25 years, it has been considerable, with an average annual increase of between 2% and 3% .
+Furthermore, the cost of living includes not only direct economic expenses but also factors such as commuting time, stress, and environmental quality, all of which affect overall well-being.

-The average price of housing has also increased significantly, surpassing €1,700 per square metre on average, with peaks of over €4,000 in cities like Madrid and Barcelona.
-The proportion of income that a family needs to allocate to housing has risen significantly, exceeding 50% in many cases, which limits savings and economic stability.
+The average price of housing has also increased significantly, exceeding €1,700 per square meter on average, with peaks above €4,000 in cities like Madrid and Barcelona.
+The proportion of income that a family must allocate to housing has increased significantly, exceeding 50% in many cases, which limits savings and economic stability.

-Deductions in IRPF (personal income tax) for purchase, renovation, or rental in rural areas can reach 20% of the amounts paid, with limits ranging from €700 to €10,000 per year, depending on the autonomous community.
+Income tax deductions for purchases, renovations or rentals in rural areas can reach 20% of the amounts paid, with limits ranging from €700 to €10,000 per year, depending on the autonomous community.

 Housing costs are the most significant for most households.